getify/foi-lang/README.md

 Above, Record/Tuple fields are accessed with `.` syntax, whether numeric or lexical-identifier. `[ .. ]` field access syntax evaluates field-name expressions (including strings that may include non-identifier characters).

-To define Records/Tuples using arbitrary expressions, use the expression-evaluation form:
+To define Records/Tuples using arbitrary expressions, use the evaluation-expression form:

 ```c
 import uppercase from #Std.String;